Payne, Mary Jennifer (Toronto, ON)

 WORKSHOPS (60 minutes, grades 3+)

-What’s news?: Bias in the media is not difficult to spot.
-This session will delve into media literacy and how to determine if what you’re reading is fact…or fiction.
-I’ll test students’ knowledge of news fact vs news fiction through a fun game and we’ll create a reference guide to better judge whether what they are reading, seeing, hearing is objective, biased or completely fake.
+• What’s news?: Bias in the media is difficult to spot.
+In this media-literacy workshop, we’ll look into how to determine if what you’re reading is fact…or fiction.
+I’ll test students’ knowledge of news fact vs news fiction through a fun game and we’ll create a reference guide to better judge whether what they are reading, seeing, and hearing is objective, biased or completely fake.
 Based on THE PRISONER AND THE WRITER.

 Storytellers of Canada.
 Gold Mountain Stories.
 Traditional Asian folklore & Canada’s immigrant history (FDK – 12).
 Per session, 80-100 students.
 Three Sessions $625 + travel from Toronto.
 Continue reading “Hune, Bernice (Toronto)”